aminm-net/JsonDiffer.Netstandard/README.md

 # JsonDiffer.NetStandard
 A lightweight utility to compare JSON objects and hence practically any serialize-able entity.
-This utility comes with two distincrt object models, adhoc and detailed.
+This utility comes with two distinct object models, adhoc and detailed.

 * Adhoc object model shows diffrences with "*" for changed properties "-" and "+" for removed and added ones respectively.
 * Detailed object models groups changes in three properties: changed, added and removed.